johnalison/obsidian-notes/Input/Meetings/multiHiggs working meeting 12 August 2024.md

 Not much.

 Should Boosted do ZZ/ZH -> 4b ?
-- Claim they already have it.
+- Claim they already setup to do it for ZH, will look into making the signal

+Will also try ZZ